factorhouse/into/README.md

 There are three files:

-1. [factorhouse.kafka.topic.clj](src/factorhouse/kafka/topic.clj) contains two functions that we would like you to implement
+1. [factorhouse.kafka.topic.clj](src/factorhouse/kafka/topic.clj) contains the functions that we would like you to implement
 2. [factorhouse.kafka.topic-test.clj](test/factorhouse/kafka/topic_test.clj)  contains three tests that currently fail
 3. [factorhouse.test.data.cljc](test/factorhouse/test/data.clj) contains the test data and description of what it all means